TanushGoel/Earthquake-Damage/README.md

     - superstructures: "1030" -- > 1030

 This method greatly increased the feature score determined through SelectKBest from sklearn's feature selection package.

+Oversampling was also tried in the second notebook but had a deproved testing accuracy.